fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-Scalaz has typeclasses that specialise `Monad`, corresponding to specific
+Scalaz has specialisations of `Monad` that generalise some of the transformer
-transformers.
-The typeclass corresponding to optionality is `MonadPlus`, we can
+effects.
+For example, the typeclass corresponding to optionality is `MonadPlus`,
-call `MonadPlus[F].empty` to short circuit the control flow of an application,
+we can call `MonadPlus[F].empty` to short circuit the control flow of an
-equivalent to `OptionT.none`.
+application, equivalent to `OptionT(None.pure[F])`.

 This subset of scalaz is often referred to as the *Monad Transformer Library*
-(MTL) and is summarised below.
+(MTL), summarised below.
 In this section, we will explain each of the
 transformers, why they are useful, and how they work.

 | Effect               | Underlying                  | Transformer | Typeclass     |